technofocus-pte/aoaidepth/Labguides/Use case 07-Q&A with Semantic Answering with Azure OpenAI Service/Usecase07.md

-## Lab 07: Implementing Q&A using semantic answering
+## Lab 07: Implementing Q&A using semantic answering with Azure OpenAI Service

 **Introduction**

 A simple web application for an OpenAI-enabled document search.
 This repo uses Azure OpenAI Service for creating embeddings vectors from documents.
-For answering the question of a user, it retrieves the most relevant document and then uses GPT-3 to extract the matching answer for the question.
+For answering the question of a user, it retrieves the most relevant document and then uses GPT-4o to extract the matching answer for the question.

    ![](./media/image1.png)